dvirtayeb/Jems/README.md

 # Jems
-I Worked in jems resturant as a barender, at the end of each day we would calculate the tips in a binder, and i tried to change the process to be more easy
+I Worked in jems resturant as a Barman, at the end of each day we would calculate the tips in a binder, and i tried to change the process to be more easy
 * Calculate tips for all the waiters in my restaurant.